lbrgt/ADA_Project/README.md

 # Questions for TAa

-Could you confirm that this project is conceivable and that it will not require the use of Google BigQuery tool ?
+  - Could you confirm that this project is conceivable and that it will not require the use of Google BigQuery tool ?
+  - What is the best approach towards performing tests on the datasets in the cluster?
+  -